 What are all the strange anagrams like GBP and GMT used by your website?

 Luxury Travel Diary is based in the United Kingdom, but our auction items are available worldwide.
-Hence, we denote the currency used to display prices, as well as the time zone of any date displayed.
+Hence, we denote the currency used to display prices, as well as the time zone of any date shown.
 In doing so, we allow users to convert to their local time and currency.

 GMT: Greenwich Meantime